rangle/ngCourse2/README.md

 ## The Code

 The repository also contains a sample app.
-The project has a server and the client component.
+The project has a server and client component.
 This repository contains only the *client* code.
 The server code is available at [github.com/rangle/ngcourse-api](https://github.com/rangle/ngcourse-api).
 However, You do **not** need the server code to run the front end.
 Instead, you can access the API server deployed to [ngcourse.herokuapp.com/](http://ngcourse.herokuapp.com) and develop the client-side code on your own machine.

 To run the sample app: